 - Islands can serve as a swimming platform or kayak dock

-- They can function as both Fish Aggregation Device and fishing platform
+- They can function as both Fish Aggregation Device (a place to grow fish!) and fishing platform

 - BioHavens protect shorelines from the wave impact of boating and other water sports

 - A BioHaven can be solar powered to generate local energy or power water circulation (like a solar-powered NanoHaven)

 BioHaven Floating Islands are artificial floating islands that mimic natural floating wetlands to provide “real estate” for the microscopic life forms that clean up water and resurrect the food web.
 As soon as a planted island is placed in a waterbody, biofilm starts to grow around and through it, reaching every fiber and crevice within the island.
 As the plants and roots grow, they are also covered with biofilm, turning into a natural cleaning system.
 Water clarity improves.
 Nutrients are recycled into periphyton, which turns into food for fish that is constantly being harvested and renewed.
 The net result is less algae, a natural wild fish habitat, and more fish.

 Perhaps you’ve dreamed of turning your algae-ridden water into a prolific fishing pond?
 Our very own Fish Fry Lake was full of algae, smelly, and in terrible shape before being planted with BioHaven Floating Islands.
 Now, it is home to world-class fishing in Montana!
 Floating Islands can do the same for your lake.